dearshrewdwit/m-spec/README.md

 It's got simple one-level indentation and simple colour coding for test passes and failures.
 Failures will give you only the spec file path and line number.

-Remember - you'll have to manage test setup and test cleanup yourself, while keeping your test code dry also yourself.
+Remember - you'll have to manage test setup and teardown yourself and keeping your test code dry yourself.
 Make sure each test runs in isolation.

 ## Extending